This is a gear review about the Best Ultralight Sleeping Pads for Backpacking 2025.

 > Summer use only

-The Sea to Summit Ultralight sleeping pads is another great value mattress for spending time in the backcountry.
+The Sea to Summit Ultralight sleeping pad is another good value mattress for spending time in the backcountry.

-At 14oz / 395g the Sea to Summit Ultralight is lightweight with enough insulation for summer hiking in warm temperatures.
+At 13.9 oz / 395 grams the Sea to Summit Ultralight is lightweight with limited insulation for summer hiking in warm temperatures to around 50F/10C.

 When it gets cold the Sea to Summit Ultra Light Insulated is a better option.